hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part2--APImanagement.md

 ##### Step 3:  Send SNS message to this topic
 Now finally let's send a message to this topic to check if it all works:

+1. Go back to the repo which you cloned in [part 5](#lambda) to get the two Lambda functions that represent the 3scale custom authorizer.
-1. In your Serverless code update the `s-function.json` file for the `authorizer` function.
+2. In the corresponding folder structure find and open the  `s-function.json` file for the `authorizer` function.
-`TODO: nico: I still dont understand which Serverless code you are referring to `
-2. Find the line `  "SNS_TOPIC_ARN":"YOUR_SNS_TOPIC"`
+3. .
+Find the line `  "SNS_TOPIC_ARN":"YOUR_SNS_TOPIC"`
 and replace `YOUR_SNS_TOPIC` with the ARN of the SNS topic you created in step 1.
-3. Check in the `handler.js` file how we are sending the message.
-`TODO nico: how are we sending this? `
+4. If you want you can have a look at the `handler.js` file.
+We inserted a comment that highlights the section of the code that sends the message to the SNS topic.
-4. Finally, redeploy your function and resources:
+5. Finally, redeploy your function and resources:
 ```
 	sls resources deploy
 	sls dash deploy